cameraui/docs/remote/cloud.md

 ## The cloud dashboard

-The dashboard in your camera.ui account lists your registered servers by name, and you pick one to connect to.
+The dashboard lists your registered servers by name, and you pick one to connect to.
+It is at [cloud.cameraui.com](https://cloud.cameraui.com/) in a browser and is the cloud server list in the mobile apps.
 You can **share a server** with another camera.ui account by invite, who then signs in with their own login.

+The bin icon next to a server removes it from your account, also when you can no longer reach the server itself.
+That frees its place in your plan, so a new server that stopped at **Server limit reached for your plan** can connect afterwards.
+On a server shared with you, the bin only ends your own access.

 ## Turning it off